domfarolino/algorithms/src/algorithm_practice/Datastructure_Algorithms/Graph/topologicalSort/README.md

 > Given a dependency graph representing say, tasks that depend on each other, determine a linear ordering in which the tasks can be completed.

+Such a linear ordering is also called a topological ordering, or a topological sort.
 If the input graph is a **DAG** (directed acyclic graph), then there will always be at least one valid topological ordering.
 As soon as the input graph has a cycle however, no topological ordering exists.
 This is because if there is a dependency cycle between any of our tasks or graph nodes, there is no one task that can be completed before any others in the same cycle; therefore we cannot actually resolve a topological ordering.